garfieldnate/Sublime-Soar-Tools/Readme.md

 ###Syntax Highlighting

-Files with the '.soar' exention are assumed to be Soar files and are highlighted accordingly.
+Soar syntax highlighting is applied to files with the '.soar' or '.soarunit' extensions.
 Code folding is also provided but is irregular at the moment.

 ###Snippets

-Snippets are currently provided for several Soar production types and several types of [SoarDoc](http://web.eecs.umich.edu/~soar/sitemaker/projects/soardoc/soardoc.html) documentation.
+Several snippets are currently provided for various types of Soar productions, [SoarDoc](http://web.eecs.umich.edu/~soar/sitemaker/projects/soardoc/soardoc.html), and [SoarUnit](https://code.google.com/p/jsoar/wiki/SoarUnit) setup/test blocks.
 SoarDoc snippets are triggered by `##!` and production snippets are triggered by `sp`.
 Provided snippets are:

 * SoarDoc, triggered by `##!`, for:
     - documenting a file